Curtiss Wright (CW) Dividend Report

 Management Team

 Under her direction, Curtiss-Wright has stayed disciplined with its capital allocation, balancing reinvestment in growth areas with a clear commitment to returning capital to shareholders.
 The leadership team has also demonstrated an ability to integrate acquisitions smoothly while maintaining profitability.
-Their communication with the market has remained consistent, with forward-looking statements backed by data and supported by performance.
+Their communication with the market has remained consistent, with forward-looking statements backed by data and supported by performance track records that have earned credibility over multiple reporting cycles.

-Executives are also aligned with shareholders in terms of long-term performance.
-Management’s focus on operational efficiency and free cash flow generation continues to support their dividend and share repurchase programs.
-Across the board, the leadership team has instilled a sense of reliability, and that predictability has helped CW weather both industry and macroeconomic volatility with confidence.
+Executives are aligned with shareholders in terms of long-term performance incentives, and management’s focus on operational efficiency and free cash flow generation continues to support both the dividend and the share repurchase program.
+Across the board, the leadership team has instilled a culture of reliability, and that predictability has helped CW weather both industry and macroeconomic volatility with confidence.

 Valuation and Stock Performance